 With a bow in hand for over two decades, she became the steady heartbeat of British archery, ending a century-long medal drought with Olympic bronze.

-Alison Williamson's Olympic story is one of remarkable longevity, spanning from the Barcelona Games to London 2012, a period that saw archery transform from a niche sport to a televised spectacle.
-Her career was defined not by flashy dominance but by a steely, unwavering consistency.
-For years, she was the quiet force on the British team, often overshadowed by more volatile talents, yet always in the mix when it mattered.
-The pinnacle came in the heat of Athens in 2004, where her focused precision under pressure earned a bronze medal, breaking a 96-year wait for a British woman on the Olympic archery podium.
-Williamson's technique was a model of classical form, a discipline honed since childhood.
-Her six Olympic appearances stand as a testament to a mind and body meticulously maintained, making her a revered elder stateswoman in a sport where a fraction of a millimeter separates triumph from obscurity.
+Alison Williamson won a bronze medal in the heat of Athens in 2004, breaking a 96-year wait for a British woman on the Olympic archery podium.
+Her career spanned from the Barcelona Games to London 2012, a period when archery transformed from a niche sport to a televised spectacle.
+She was the quiet force on the British team, often overshadowed by more volatile talents, yet always in the mix when it mattered.
+Her technique was a model of classical form, a discipline honed since childhood.
+Six Olympic appearances stand as a testament to a mind and body meticulously maintained.
+In a sport where a fraction of a millimeter separates triumph from obscurity, Williamson's steely consistency defined her remarkable longevity.

 1965–1980